SJTU-ECTL/TFASC/TFASC main program/readme.md

   - `<bm_name>_opt_sol_featureVec.txt`: feature vector for the best solution with minimum area-delay product (ADP) reported by ABC.
   - `bestSol_summary_detailed_ABC.txt`: summary of the best solution with minimum ADP reported by ABC.
   - `bestSol_summary_detailed_ESPRESSO.txt`: summary of the best solution with minimum SOP literal count reported by ESPRESSO.
+- `examples`: contains input benchmarks for demonstration used in our paper [1] and the results obtained by the DA method.

 ## Compilation